RickGelhausen/HRIBO_ReadTheDocs/docs/source/example-workflow.rst

     fasterq-dump SRR5356907; pigz -p 2 SRR5356907.fastq; mv SRR5356907.fastq.gz RIBO-PAO1-gly-1.fastq.gz;

-.. note:: Due to the runtime of several tools, especially the mapping by segemehl, this tutorial only uses one condition and replicate.
+.. note:: Due to the runtime of several tools, especially the mapping by ``segemehl``, this tutorial only uses one condition and replicate.
 If available, it is advisable to use as many replicates as possible.

-.. note:: If you have a bad internet connection, this step might take some time.
-If you prefer, you can also use your own .fastq files.
-But ensure that you use the correct annotation and genome files.
+.. warning:: If you have a bad internet connection, this step might take some time.
+If you prefer, you can also use your own ``.fastq`` files.
+But ensure that you use the correct annotation and genome files and that you compress them in ``.gz`` format (using gzip, pigz, etc ...)

-This will download compressed files for each of the required *.fastq* files.
-We will move them into a folder called *fastq*.
+This will download compressed files for each of the required ``.fastq`` files.
+We will move them into a folder called ``fastq``.

 .. code-block:: bash